Supervisory Board

 Strategy & Organization Committee

-The Strategy & Organization consists of five Supervisory Board Members: Mr. Overbeek (Chairman), Ms. Guillouard, Ms. Vergouw, Ms. Koelemeijer and Mr. Plater.
+The Strategy & Organization consists of four Supervisory Board Members: Mr. Overbeek (Chairman), Ms. Vergouw, Ms. Koelemeijer and Mr. Plater.
 It follows the company’s strategy executions and prepares acts as a standing sounding committee for the Board of Management and on strategic matters, including in-depth industry debates on matters related to customers, technology, regulation and competition.